Seljuk Empire: Capital cities

 The Seljuks exercised full control over Islamic Central Asia and the Middle East between 1040 and 1157.
 For most of its history, the empire was split into a western and eastern half and did not have a single capital or political center.
 In the east, the chief seat of Seljuk rule was Marv in present-day Turkmenistan.
 In the west, various cities, where the Seljuk rulers lived periodically, served as capitals: Rayy, Isfahan, Baghdad, and, later, Hamadan.
 These western lands were known as the Sultanate of Iraq.
-(Note: Here, Iraq is meant in its medieval sense, which incorporated western Iran (historic 'Iraq al-'Ajam or Persian Iraq, also known as Jibal) as well as 'Iraq al-Arab (Arab Iraq), roughly the central and southern parts of present-day Iraq) After 1118, the Seljuk rulers of Iraq recognized the suzerainty of the Seljuk sultan Sanjar, who mostly ruled from Marv, and was known by the title of al-sultān al-a'zam, 'the Greatest Sultan'.
-The Seljuk rulers of Iraq were often mentioned as the 'Lesser Seljuks'.
+(Note: Here, Iraq is meant in its medieval sense, which incorporated western Iran (historic 'Iraq al-'Ajam or Persian Iraq, also known as Jibal) as well as 'Iraq al-Arab (Arab Iraq), roughly the central and southern parts of present-day Iraq) Following the death of Muhammad I Tapar in 1118, Isfahan ceased being an imperial residence.
+After 1118, the Seljuk rulers of Iraq recognized the suzerainty of the Seljuk sultan Ahmad Sanjar, who mostly ruled from Marv, and was known by the title of al-sultān al-a'zam, 'the Greatest Sultan'.
+The Seljuk rulers of Iraq were often mentioned as the "Lesser Seljuks".